Peninah Malonza is the richest woman among the four female Cabinet Secretary nominees vetted as of Wednesday, October 19.

 The four revealed their net worth before the National Assembly's Committee on Appointments chaired by Speaker Moses Wetangula.
 The vetting that ends on Saturday, started last Monday.

-Peninah Malonza, who is destined for the Tourism ministry, attributes her wealth to property in Mombasa, Kajiado and Kitui counties (Sh240 million), Sh30 million worth of shares in SACCOs, Sh20 million in livestock and farm produce and Sh3 million in vehicles.
+Peninah Malonza, who is destined for Tourism ministry, attributes her wealth to property in Mombasa, Kajiado and Kitui counties (Sh240 million), Sh30 million worth of shares in SACCOs, Sh20 million in livestock and farm produce and Sh3 million in vehicles.

 Malonza served as the Deputy Governor of Kitui County between 2013 and 2017 under the governorship of Julius Malombe.